edysfy/Group_website/process/evalSect.md

 <img src="supporting_images/sample_size.png" width ="600">
 </p>

 Our target market was any person, male or female, who had access to both a computer and the Internet.
-After trying to find a statistic online, we realised that the answer to this number could only be approximated and also depends on what is defined as a computer.
+After trying to find a statistic online we realised that the number of this population could only be approximated, and also depends on what is defined as a computer.
 The website InternetWorldStats.com estimates that 2.5 billion people are Internet users and thus have access to it via a mobile device or a computer.
 We guessed that of those 2.5 billion people, half were accessing via a computer.
 It can be argued that this guess in itself is a limitation

 #### How we calculated our sample size
 Questionnaires completed: 22